Grounds and Facilities poster

 Christ's Director of Studies in Asian and Middle Eastern Studies is Prof Amira Bennison, who specialises in the history and culture of the Middle East.
 She guides you through your course and arranges your weekly teaching ‘supervisions’.
 These are individual or small group tutorial sessions that help you benefit from personally-tailored tuition.

-Christ’s is close to the University Language Centre (which has resources in 180 languages) and a 17 min walk from tImage removed.he Faculty of Asian and Middle Eastern Studies where lectures and language classes take place.
+Christ’s is close to the University Language Centre (which has resources in 180 languages) and a 17 min walk from the Faculty of Asian and Middle Eastern Studies on the Sidgwick Site where lectures and language classes take place.

 How to apply